mdditt2000/kubernetes-1-19/cis 2.5/ipam-infoblox/README.md

 CIS 2.5 provides two deployment for using the F5 IPAM controller

-* ip-range - this parameter holds the IP address ranges and from this range, it creates a pool of IP address range which gets allocated to the corresponding hostname in the virtual server CRD
+* ip-range - statically specifies the pool of IP address range based on a ipam label
 * infoblox-labels - infoblox labels holds the mappings for infoblox's netView, dnsView and CIDR

-In this user-guide we are using the deployment options of Infoblox
+In this user-guide we are using the deployment options of Infoblox.
 In CIS 2.5 the F5 IPAM Controller for Infoblox can:

 * Allocate IP address from infoblox data management IP address pool based on the **ipamLabel** in the Kubernetes CRD
 * F5 IPAM Controller decides to allocate the IP from the respective IP address pool for the hostname specified in the virtualserver custom resource